calmesam01/Slice-Me-If-You-Can/README.md

 # Slice Me If You Can
 Slice Me If You Can is a web based game application which uses the stack - HTML5, CSS3, JavaScript, JQuery and JQuery UI.
+The game can be played at https://calmesam01.github.io/Slice-Me-If-You-Can/.

 The game consists of
   1. Score